OSInside/kiwi/doc/source/building/build_with_profiles.rst

 Building Images with Profiles
 =============================

-KIWI supports so-called *profiles* inside the XML image description.
+{kiwi} supports so-called *profiles* inside the XML image description.
 Profiles act as namespaces for additional settings to be applied on top of the defaults.
 For further details, see :ref:`image-profiles`.